 4. What is her/his/ their goal?
 (Must be specific and concrete, external, not internal.)

-First Turning Point: CONFLICT STARTS, STABLE WORLD DESTROYED.
+First Turning Point (happens in the very first pages/beginning of book): CONFLICT STARTS, STABLE WORLD DESTROYED.
 What happens to the protagonist that destroys/interrupts the protagonist’s stable world and spurs her/him/them into action?
-(Doesn’t have to be a good stability, just something that the protagonist was coping with, and then THIS happens and propels her/him/them into the conflict/story.)
+(Doesn’t have to be a good stability, just something that the protagonist was coping with, and then THIS happens and propels her/him/them into the conflict/story, and hooks the reader into worrying about her/him/them.)

 First Act (Leave this blank for now.)